CENSUS/Janus/setup.md

 Before proceeding with the Deployment of the Application, there are two more extremely important steps:

 1. Allow SSL termination at the Pods
+2. Modify the Ports of the Ingress
-2. Define the Server's public IP (_only if you need a custom IP and DO NOT want to utilize the system's Public IP_)
+3. Define the Server's public IP (_only if you need a custom IP and DO NOT want to utilize the system's Public IP_)

 #### Allow SSL termination at the Pods.

-Ingress is already initialized at Kubernetes.
-However, it does not support ssl-termination by default.
-There is a need to manually edit the _ingress config_ file, in order to support the termination of the SSL at the Pods.
+Ingress (an API that manages external traffic to the cluster) is already initialized in the Kubernetes.
+However, it does not support SSL-Termination by default.
+There is a need to manually edit the _ingress config_ file, in order to support the termination of the SSL at the Pods themselves.

 Follow the below steps: